 However, research suggests that smelling salts don’t actually enhance muscle strength.
 It may be more of a psychological effect caused by increased focus.

 So far, there isn’t much evidence that smelling salts have long-term effects when used as directed.
-Most people can safely use smelling salts in low doses as a restorative aid.

 Still, it’s recommended to only use smelling salts under the guidance of a medical professional.